josephbeuysmum/Dertisch/README.md

 		}
 	}

-In the above example, because `DTTemporaryValues` is commented out, injectable instances of this kitchen class will not be instantiated, as whatever app it is that is utilising this code presumably has no need of its functionality (it would make more sense to simply delete this line, but it is included here to demonstrate how they would be used if they were needed).
+In the above example, because `DTTemporaryValues` is commented out, injectable instances of this kitchen class will not be instantiated, as whatever app it is that is utilising this code presumably has no need of its functionality (it would make more sense to simply delete this line, but it is included here to demonstrate how they would be used if it was needed).

 `Dertisch` kitchen classes can have other kitchen classes injected into them.
 For instance, in the code example above `DTImages` has `DTUrlSession` injected as it depends upon it to load external images.